fmilthaler/FinQuant/README.tex.md

 # QuantPy

 `QuantPy` is a program for financial portfolio management.
 It combines various stocks/funds to form a portfolio.
 Most common quantities, such as Expected annual Return, annual Volatility, and Sharpe Ratio are computed as the portfolio object is being created.
+It also facilitates modules for quick and easy computations and visualisations of risk analysis, buy/sell signals and optimised portfolios for a set of optimisation functions.

+`QuantPy` was designed to be an user-friendly program.
+While it provides the user with a set of useful modules that can be used manually, it also provides an object that holds the data -- stock prices of the portfolio -- including interfaces to the aforementioned modules.

 **Note**: Throughout this README, `pf` refers to the object `quantpy.portfolio.Portfolio`, the object that holds all stock prices and computes its most common quantities automatically.
 To make `QuantPy` an user-friendly program, that combines data analysis, visualisation and optimisation, the object provides interfaces to the main features that are provided in the modules in `./quantpy/` and are discussed below.

+## Motivation
+Within a few lines of code, `QuantPy` can generate an object that holds your stock prices of your desired financial portfolio, analyses it, and can create plots of different kind of *Returns*, Moving Averages*, bands of *Moving Averages* with buy/sell signals, *Bollinger Bands*.
+It also allows for the optimisation based on the *Efficient Frontier* or a *Monte Carlo* run of the financial portfolio within a few lines of code.
+Some of the results are shown here.

 ## Table of contents
  - [Dependencies](#Dependencies)